The “Cost Shift:” Public Schools Paying More of the “Normal Cost” of Teacher Pensions

 In 2017, former Gov. Bruce Rauner proposed a four-year phase-in of a total cost shift for school districts outside of Chicago.
 Under this plan, school districts would have started to pay the normal cost of their TRS members’ pensions; with the amount increasing by 25 percent per year until the full normal cost was assumed by the district.
 It was estimated that if this proposal had been enacted for fiscal year 2019, the state’s annual contribution would have been reduced by $262 million – an amount that would be shared by 850 local school districts.

 Shifting the annual cost of pensions to local governments does nothing to lower the costs of teacher pensions for taxpayers.
 The proposal is just a transfer of responsibility for pension costs from a larger group of taxpayers to a smaller group of taxpayers.
 The cost of the pensions remains the same.
-The shift means that the annual cost of pensions for a particular school district’s teachers would not be spread out statewide among millions of taxpayers, but only spread among thousands of people who live in that school district, much like the way municipalities pay for the pension costs for police and firefighters.
+The shift means that the annual cost of pensions for a school district’s teachers would not be spread out statewide among millions of taxpayers, but only spread among thousands of people who live in that school district, much like the way municipalities pay for the pension costs for police and firefighters.